Atlantic hurricane season quietest in 45 years, experts say

-There could still be a late surprise in the June 1-November 30 season, since the cyclone that mushroomed into Superstorm Sandy was just revving up at this time last year.
+There could still be a late surprise in the June 1-Nov.
+30 season, since the cyclone that mushroomed into Superstorm Sandy was just revving up at this time last year.

 But so far, at least, it has been one of the weakest seasons since modern record-keeping began about half a century ago, U.S. weather experts say.
 Apart from Tropical Storm Andrea, which soaked Florida after moving ashore in the Panhandle in June, none of this year's cyclones has made a U.S. landfall.